sarawrmas/social-media/README.md

 Visit the application at INSERT URL HERE.

 ## Description
 A Reddit clone, built with tutorial by Ben Awad.
-Visit [credits](#credits) section for full link.
+Visit [credits](#credits) section for links.

 ## Technologies
 * TypeScript